Life In Botswana For Foreigners

 Mokolodi Nature Reserve, south of Gaborone, offers the opportunity to view game – either driving yourself if you are a member or providing safari vehicles for those who are not members.
 One can also camp or stay in self-catering chalets within the reserve.
 For those who want a restaurant with a view as an outdoor activity, it too is available in a picturesque spot with a nearby playground.

-See also Botho University Botswana Registration
+See also Botho University Certificate level 4 in child care

 An added attraction to Botswana in general, not Gaborone in particular, is the number of wonderful places one can visit to enjoy the wildlife.
 There is the Kutse Game Reserve in the Kalahari Desert, the Tuli Block in the east, Makgadikgadi Pans, Chobe National Park in the north, the Okavango Delta in the northwest, and numerous other sites to visit.